Advanced Legal Research Amy Sloan (Baltimore)

 How it Works

-iLaw delivers online law school courses to our partner schools.
+iLaw delivers online law school subjects to our partner schools.

 - We contract with the professors and provide all technical support.
 You pay no expenses.

-- You decide which of the courses to offer.
-Students enroll using your standard procedure in courses already approved in your catalog.
+- You decide which of the subject to offer.
+Students enroll using your standard procedure in content already approved in your catalog.

 - School’s award their academic credit.
-These classes are the school’s courses.
+These classes are the school’s subjects.

-- Students log into courses using their computers via your school’s website.
+- Students log into subjects using their computers via your school’s website.

 - We provide the platform and tech support, but will be invisible to your students.